I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 2) Take a few extra minutes to do some exercise before leaving for home at night.

-There are many opportunities throughout the day where you can give your health a boost.
+There are many opportunities throughout the day where you can give your health a boost, including good eating habits.
 Seize all the chances you can to improve your fitness and you will reap the rewards long after you retire.

 During a 30 minute cardiovascular session, which will burn the most calories, treadmill or the exercise bike?

-Whatever form of cardiovascular training you choose, the number of calories you burn during a particular session will be greatly influenced by the amount of effort you exert (Intensity).
+Whatever form of high intensity cardio training you choose, the number of calories you burn during a particular session will be greatly influenced by the amount of effort you exert (Intensity).

 You can run at a moderate intensity for 30 minutes and burn less calories than you would running 20 minutes at a greater intensity.